-The three Pakenham level crossings will be removed by raising the rail line over the roads, creating new community spaces for locals to enjoy.
+The crossings will be removed by building a rail bridge over the roads, creating new community open space for locals to enjoy for generations to come.

-The boom gates in Pakenham can be down for up to 30 per cent of the morning peak, when up to 23 trains run through the crossings.
+The boom gates in Pakenham can be down for up to 30 minutes in the morning peak.
 Current network plans involve increasing trains running on the Pakenham line, meaning more boom gate downtime.

 For regular information about the progress of this project, sign up for email updates.

-On behalf of the Victorian Government, the Level Crossing Removal Project is overseeing the removal of 75 dangerous and congested level crossings across Melbourne by 2025.
+On behalf of the Victorian Government, the Level Crossing Removal Project is removing 85 dangerous and congested level crossings across Melbourne by 2025.

 Current works notices

 Railway Avenue, Pakenham – DDA accessible and taxi parking changes